MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/event-waitlist.md

 1. Open the **Add** drop-down list under the new related entity and select **Add row** to begin defining the collection of waitlist items you are looking for.

 1. A new row is added to your query.
-Use it to create *one* of the following the logical expressions:
+Use it to create *one* of the following logical expressions:

     - For event-level registration:
     **Event | Equals | _&lt;YourEventName&gt;_**